Probabilistic Analysis of Edge Elimination for Euclidean TSP: Probabilistic Analysis of Hougardy and Schroeder

 We want to investigate the expected number of edges that remain after the edge elimination of Hougardy and Schroeder.
-By the linearity of the expected value, it is enough to bound the probability that a fixed edge $pq$ will be deleted.
+By symmetry it is enough to bound the probability that a fixed edge $pq$ will be deleted.